michellab/EMLE_HFE_SI/README.md

 ## Associated Packages

 - [`fes-ml`](https://github.com/michellab/fes-ml): Enables hybrid ML/MM free energy calculations, with support for various alchemical modifications.
-- [`emle-bespoke`](https://github.com/michellab/emle-bespoke): A package which streamlines the training of EMLE models by automatic conformer sampling, QM energy evaluations, and parameter fitting, with modular components for flexible use.
+- [`emle-bespoke`](https://github.com/michellab/emle-bespoke): A package which streamlines the training of EMLE models by automating conformer sampling, QM energy evaluations, and parameter fitting, with modular components for flexible use.

 ## Citation